 Business implications

-Food manufacturers and retailers will benefit from:
+Food manufacturers and retailers benefit from:

 - Simplified compliance requirements